pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="GeoEnrichIP"></a>GeoEnrichIP
 Looks up geolocation information for an IP address and adds the geo information to FlowFile attributes.
 The geo data is provided as a MaxMind database.
 The attribute that contains the IP address to lookup is provided by the 'IP Address Attribute' property.
 If the name of the attribute provided is 'X', then the the attributes added by enrichment will take the form X.geo.<fieldName>

+### <a name="GetAzureEventHub"></a>GetAzureEventHub
+Receives messages from a Microsoft Azure Event Hub, writing the contents of the Azure message to the content of the FlowFile

+### <a name="GetCouchbaseKey"></a>GetCouchbaseKey
+Get a document from Couchbase Server via Key/Value access.
+The ID of the document to fetch may be supplied by setting the <Document Id> property.
+NOTE: if the Document Id property is not set, the contents of the FlowFile will be read to determine the Document Id, which means that the contents of the entire FlowFile will be buffered in memory.

 ### <a name="GetFile"></a>GetFile
 This processor obtains FlowFiles from a local directory.
 NiFi will need at least read permissions on the files it will pull otherwise it will ignore them.

 ### <a name="GetFTP"></a>GetFTP
 This processor fetches files from an FTP server and creates FlowFiles from them.

+### <a name="GetHBase"></a>GetHBase
+This Processor polls HBase for any records in the specified table.
+The processor keeps track of the timestamp of the cells that it receives, so that as new records are pushed to HBase, they will automatically be pulled.
+Each record is output in JSON format, as {"row": "<row key>", "cells": { "<column 1 family>:<column 1 qualifier>": "<cell 1 value>", "<column 2 family>:<column 2 qualifier>": "<cell 2 value>", ... }}.
+For each record received, a Provenance RECEIVE event is emitted with the format hbase://<table name>/<row key>, where <row key> is the UTF-8 encoded value of the row's key.

 ### <a name="GetHDFS"></a>GetHDFS
 Fetch files from Hadoop Distributed File System (HDFS) into FlowFiles.
 This Processor will delete the file from HDFS after fetching it.